 High Availability Roadmap

-High data availability is an important aspect of every database administrator’s life.
+Reliable data availability is an important aspect of every database administrator’s life.
 We need to minimize and mitigate the issues related to database unavailability.
-In the production environment, we want to achieve the RPO (Recovery Point Objective, the maximum acceptable data loss) and RTO (Recovery Time Objective, the Maximum allowed downtime) goals of a production database service.
+In the production environment, we want to achieve the RPO and RTO goals of a highly-available production database service.

 Join the conversation!
 Have questions?
 Want to know more?